All Episodes

 I believe that conservatism triumphing over liberalism is the best thing for the country.

-Okay, so we may have some Republicans who are not conservatives, or they're not very good at articulating it, and they get slammed and they get criticized all over the place.
+Okay, so we may have some Republicans who are not conservatives, they're not very good at articulating it, and they get slammed and they get criticized all over the place.

 And guess who writes the rescue?

-Those of us on talk radio.
+Those of us on talk radio, we defend them.

 We say what they really think when they can't say it or don't want to say it or don't have the guts to say it.

-Uh, and uh we bail them out.
+And we bail them out.

-Then when it comes election time, and they still won't say what they are.
+Then when it comes election time, and they still won't say what they are, they still won't be conservative because they're afraid of it.

 They're the ones running for office.